datalad-handbook/book/docs/basics/101-115-symlinks.rst

 to manage the file system in a datalad dataset (Todo: link).

-.. findoutmore:: more about paths, checksums, and object trees
+.. findoutmore:: more about paths, checksums, object trees, and data integrity

    But why does the target path to the object tree needs to be so cryptic?
    Does someone want to create